prominenceai/deepstream-services-library/docs/api-sink.md

     uint height;
 } dsl_recording_info;
 ```
-Structure typedef used to provide recording session information to the client on callback
+Structure typedef used to provide recording session information provided to the client on callback

 **Fields**
-* `recording_event` - one of DSL_RECORDING_EVENT_START or DSL_RECORDING_EVENT_END
 * `sessionId` - the unique sesions id assigned on record start
 * `filename` - filename generated for the completed recording.
 * `directory` - path for the completed recording